 Thank you for your patience and understanding.
 Our staff is working diligently to distribute vaccines to our community as swiftly, professionally, and equitably as possible.

-If you meet this criteria and live or work in Missouri, please email the following information:
+If you meet this criteria and live in Missouri, please email the following information:

 We recognize the demand for vaccinations is quite high, and we are working quickly and diligently to schedule vaccinations.